sxinger/sankey_viz/README.md

 # sankey_viz
-this folder is for saving interactive sankey diagram
+this folder is for saving static and interactive sankey diagram